INTRODUCTION

 Limburghal

-Practical information ‘The Trophy 2024’
+Practical information ‘The Trophy 2026’

-Do you want to exhibit your bonsai ?
+Do you want to exhibit your bonsai?

 Accepted exhibitors receive a free ticket ‘full weekend, including demo’s’.

 Bonsai can be registered in 3 categories : bonsai, kifu (21-35cm) and shohin (<21cm).
 Maximum 3 compositions are allowed in each category per participant.
+The trees that participated in the last 3 years are not allowed in this year’s competition.

 Registration of bonsai is only online : www.bonsaiassociation.be/trophyregistration

-Registration is open from Octobre 1, 2023 till December 31, 2023.
+Registration is open from September 1, 2025 untill December 15, 2025.

-Do you want to exhibit a special pot ?
+Do you want to exhibit a special pot?

 We will present an exhibition of high quality European bonsai pots.
-Registration of a pot is online : www.bonsaiassociation.be/potregistration

-You want to exhibit a suiseki ?
+You want to exhibit a suiseki?

-Contact Holger Göbel : holgoe@arcor.de
+For more information you can contact Holger Göbel : holgoe@arcor.de

-Do you want to visit the exhibition and the commercial area, and follow the demonstrations ?
+Do you want to visit the exhibition and the commercial area, and follow the demonstrations?

-Buy your tickets online www.bonsaiassociation.be/tickets and save time at the entrance
+Buy your tickets online https://bonsaiassociation.be/trophy/ and save time at the entrance

 Visit one day (no demo) : 20 € online, 25 € at the entrance